FrankChen021/bithon/doc/integration/clickhouse.md

    </opentelemetry_span_log>
    ```

    > NOTE: You can change the TTL setting according to your own case.
-But since the records in this table will be exported via URL engine as below, the TTL in above example is long enough.
+But since the records in this table will be exported via URL engine as below, the TTL in the above example is long enough.

 3. create a materialized view to export span logs from ClickHouse to Bithon